backend-development/backend-development-textbook/source/rails_authentication.md

 ![facebook app configuration](images/oauth-app-secret.png)

-(A word of warning: if you change the configuration in `developers.facebook.com` the you will get a new key and secret!)
+(A word of warning: if you change the configuration in `developers.facebook.com` then you will get a new key and secret!)

-You need add the key and the secret to the configuration of omniauth:
+You need to add the key and the secret to the configuration of omniauth:

 ```ruby
 # config/initializers/omniauth.rb: